FS20230 Race & Migration in Media

 Academic Year 2023/2024

-This module will examine the cultural and ideological constructions associated with media representation.
-It will analyse the role that news, film and social media play in shaping, reflecting and challenging the social construction of race and ethnicity.
-Drawing insights from critical race, postcolonial, feminist and intersectional theories, the module engages with contemporary topics such as racialisation, migration and the news, racial bias in algorithms, #BlackLivesMatter and debates on post-race.
-It will explore questions related to the political economy of media production, such as who owns the media?
-Who is behind media texts?
-What institutional characteristics and limitations underlie the production of texts?
+This module will examine the socio-cultural and ideological constructions associated with media representation.
+It will analyse the role that different forms of media play in shaping, reflecting and challenging the social construction of identity politics with a focus on race and ethnicity.
+Drawing insights from critical race, postcolonial, feminist and Neo-Marxist theories, the module engages with contemporary topics such as racialisation, migration and the news, racial bias in algorithms, #BlackLivesMatter and debates on post-race.
+It will explore questions related to the ownership and production associated with the media industry.
 Overall, the module will provide students with a critical understanding of the politics of racial representation and power systems across the globe.

 Show/hide contentOpenClose All